Samsonw1204/ARCFileConverter/README.txt

 - Ensure that the input file is an export from RecDesk; it will only work for files formatted in that way.

 ## Security
 - The .exe file provided to run this program does not include a security certificate from a trusted authority.
-Purchasing such a certificate was not feasible for me as they are quite expensive.
+Purchasing such a certificate was not feasible due to their cost.
 - Why this happens:
     - Windows Defender and other antivirus programs are designed to flag unsigned executables as a precaution against malicious software.
     - This is not an indication of actual harm but rather a lack of verification by a recognized authority.